jplanasc/web-brayns/src/web-brayns/help/page/brayns-host-name.md

 # How to get a Brayns' Host Name?

-First you have to connect to the BB5 super computer with ssh:
+Open a terminal and connect to the BB5 super computer with ssh:

 ```
 ssh bbpv1
 ```

 Once there, you need to allocate nodes:

 ```bash
 salloc --account=proj3 \
        --partition=interactive \